ibexa/documentation-developer/docs/templating/templates/view_matcher_reference.md

 ## Id\ContentType

-Matches the ID number of a content type that the Content item belongs to.
+Matches the ID number of a content type that the content item belongs to.

 ``` yaml
 match: